supabase/wrappers/docs/catalog/cognito.md

 This section describes important limitations and considerations when using this FDW:

-- **Performance Limitations**:
 - No query pushdown support, all filtering must be done locally
-  - API request latency affects query performance
 - Large result sets may experience slower performance due to full data transfer requirement
-  - Performance depends on AWS Cognito API rate limits and response times
-  - No support for parallel query execution
-  - Pagination handling may impact performance for large user pools

-- **Feature Limitations**:
-  - Read-only access to Cognito data (no insert, update, or delete operations)
 - Only supports User Pool objects from Cognito API
-  - Limited to specific predefined columns (username, email, status, etc.)
-  - Authentication requires AWS access key and secret key pair
 - No support for Identity Pool operations
-  - Cannot modify Cognito user attributes via FDW

-- **Resource Usage**:
-  - Full result sets must be loaded into memory before processing
-  - Each query requires a complete API request-response cycle
-  - No connection pooling or caching support
-  - Memory usage scales with user count and attribute complexity
-  - AWS API rate limiting may affect resource availability
-  - Large result sets may require significant local memory

-- **Known Issues**:
 - Materialized views using these foreign tables may fail during logical backups
-  - Complex JSON attributes require manual parsing in the attributes column
-  - Time zone differences may affect timestamp data interpretation
-  - AWS API version changes may impact data structure compatibility
-  - Error messages from AWS API may not be fully preserved
-  - AWS credentials must be kept in sync with IAM policies

 ## Examples